If you’ve ever bitten into a homegrown apple only to find a brown, winding tunnel inside, you’ve met the apple maggot.

 This small fly lays eggs just under the apple’s skin.
 Once the larvae hatch, they tunnel through the fruit, turning it into a mushy mess.

 The good news?
 You don’t need chemicals to fight back.
-With a few simple habits, you can protect your apples and help stop the spread of apple maggot in B.C.
+With a few simple habits, you can protect your apples and help stop the spread of apple maggot.

 Tip: For hands-on support with traps or spraying, reach out to us in late April or early May so we can get you set up before peak pest season.